With questions about the fellowship application process, email email@example.com

 Application consists of:

-Tyler Kowal of the Baldwin Wallace Conservatory of Music will have his composition performed by the Canton Youth Symphony Advanced Orchestra on May 8, 2023.
+Tyler Hodgson of the Baldwin Wallace Conservatory of Music will have their composition performed by the Canton Youth Symphony Advanced Orchestra on May 13, 2024.

 Daniel DiMarino of the Cleveland Institute of Music was the Composer Fellow for the 2021-2022 season.
 His work, “Endlight” was performed on May 16, 2022 by the Canton Youth Symphony Advanced Orchestra.